bunmidavies/year2notes/COMP25212/SRAM.md

 - buffer memories in interfaces (e.g. USB, ethernet)
 - temporary storage in hardware FSMs

-==SRAM is a standard architectural component== - in COMP25212 we mainly only really ccare about the external properties of the memory - there are certain design decisions taken within the logic gate implementation of SRAM in order to save space
+==SRAM is a standard architectural component== - in COMP25212 we mainly only really care about the external properties of the memory - there are certain design decisions taken within the logic gate implementation of SRAM in order to save space